|| GROWING A QUEEN’S GARDEN ||

 || GROWING THE GARDEN ||

 Soon, I began to graduate into growing culinary and medicinal herbs and flowers, combining the hand-dried florals into herbal infusions; steeping and tasting, finding the best collections of flavors and blending those with others, per their medicinal and supplemental properties.
-While I'm able to grow many herbs, some ingredients cannot be grown at my altitude and are then obtained from a Certified Organic distributor.
 All of our herbal infusions are hand-blended in small batches to preserve freshness.

 This journey has been a delightful, yet heartbreaking challenge, learning how and what to grow at 6300' at the base of this spectacular mountain range in Colorado Springs, Colorado.
 Our weather extremes include destructive hail, torrential, flooding rains, startling early and late frosts to bone dry, rainless weeks that include fire danger temperatures.
 These weather anomalies have pushed us each year to uncover more efficient ways to protect our hard work.
 With the amazing support of my family, we've continued to thrive and we are beyond thankful.

 After my husband returned from deployment and finished out his military career, we started our own family and the concept of providing my homegrown herbal tea infusions to more than just family and friends, began to form.
-After 5 years of blending teas for our small circle, The Queen's Teapothecary was launched on August 8, 2015.
-Since then, our products are now found on Etsy & Gourmly and our website launched in February 2016!
+After 5 years of blending teas for our small circle, The Queen's TEApothecary was launched on August 8, 2015.
+Since then, our products are now found on Etsy and on our website, which launched in February 2016!

 || THE PASSION ||